spack/spack/lib/spack/docs/environments.rst

 Manually Editing the Specs List
 -------------------------------

-The list of abstract/root specs in the Environment is maintained in the ``spack.yaml`` manifest under the heading ``specs``.
+The list of abstract/root specs in the environment is maintained in the ``spack.yaml`` manifest under the heading ``specs``.

 .. code-block:: yaml